Carlos Lehder: Fugitive, capture, trial, and whereabouts

 After Brian Ross's September 5, 1983 report, on the U.S. television network NBC, made public the corruption of Bahamian government leaders, Lehder could not return to Norman's Cay.
 The government had frozen all his bank accounts and taken over his property and possessions, and he went from being a billionaire to nearly bankrupt.
 While on the run in the jungle, he got sick with a fever.
 Escobar sent a helicopter for Lehder and brought him back to Medellín, where he received medical attention to save his life.
 Even so, he was left very weak.
 When Lehder recovered, Escobar hired him as a bodyguard.

 Eventually, Lehder wanted to rebuild his fortune, but he was captured at a farm he had just established in Colombia, when a new employee of his informed the police of his location.
 Another hypothesis supported by Jhon Jairo Velásquez, better known as "Popeye", the head assassin of Pablo Escobar, is that fellow members of the Medellín Cartel wanted him out of the picture due to his radical military-like behavior, which they believed would jeopardize their cocaine empire, and so Escobar himself provided Lehder's whereabouts to the police, leading to Lehder's capture.

 Having captured one of the Cartel's most powerful members, the U.S. government used him as a source of information about the details of the Cartel's secret empire, which later proved useful in assisting the Colombian government to dismantle the Cartel.
-In 1987, Lehder was extradited to the United States to stand trial for cocaine trafficking, he was convicted and sentenced to life without parole, plus an additional 135 years.
+In 1987, Lehder was extradited to Jacksonville, Florida.
+He was kept in a holding cell in the federal courthouse, watched by armed officers all hours of the day.
+In 1988, he was convicted and sentenced to life without parole, plus an additional 135 years.
 Now all of the other leaders knew what would happen if they too were extradited; soon afterward, the Medellín Cartel began to fracture into separate organizations.

 These smaller organizations were left vulnerable to the multi pronged preexisting pressures being applied against the Medellin Cartel.
 A violent war began as the Medellín Cartel leaders tried to protect themselves by fighting back.
 Escobar's faction, initially both the most powerful and violent, rapidly disintegrated in the face of attacks by the rival Cali Cartel, Colombian police/army, organs of the U.S. government, and vigilante paramilitaries.

 In 1992, in exchange for Lehder's agreement to testify against Manuel Noriega, his sentence was reduced to a total of 55 years.
 Three years after that, Lehder wrote a letter to a federal district judge, complaining that the government had reneged on a deal to transfer him to a German prison.
 The letter was construed as a threat against the judge.